FishlandicFishy/lexicring/dict/sigma.md

 ## Genalphid English

 /ˈsɪɡmə/
-[n, adj] A letter of the Greek alphabet.
-Also a clipping of "sigma male", what Gen Alpha kids think they are when they harass other people online.
+1. [n] A letter of the Greek alphabet.

+2. [n, adj.]
+A clipping of "sigma male", what Gen Alpha kids think they are when they harass other people online.

 Example: